Skip to main content

 Delivers key excerpts from the text that are most relevant to your search query, emphasizing important information within the content.
 This is also extractive content from the source.
 You can configure highlights in two ways:

-1. Simple boolean (highlights=True): Returns default highlights based on the search query
+1. Simple boolean (highlights=True in SDKs): Returns default highlights based on the search query

 {